At a glance

 - NIS is overseen by a number of ‘competent authorities’ that monitor different sectors.
 The ICO is the competent authority for RDSPs.

-- In many cases both OES and RDSPs are also data controllers and/or processors under the GDPR, meaning that the ICO also has regulatory functions in that context. .
+- In many cases both OES and RDSPs are also data controllers and/or processors under the UK GDPR, meaning that the ICO also has regulatory functions in that context. .

 - The ICO has a range of enforcement powers that we can use where appropriate.